keiradams/ChIRo/README.md

-This directory contains the model architectures and experimental setups used for ChIRo, SchNet, DimeNet++, and SphereNet on the four tasks considered in the submission:
+This directory contains the model architectures and experimental setups used for ChIRo, SchNet, DimeNet++, and SphereNet on the four tasks considered in the preprint:

 **Learning 3D Representations of Molecular Chirality with Invariance to Bond Rotations**